 - 1. Evaluate the accident scene and notify an administrator immediately. - 2.
-If scene is safe, proceed to victim and utilize Blood Borne Pathogens Procedure (P. 7). - 3.
-Call 911 or send responsible student/additional staff for help to nearest teacher or administrator. - 4.
-Stabilize victim in position found until emergency medical personnel arrive. - 5.
-Document incident.
+If scene is safe, proceed to victim and utilize Blood Borne Pathogens Procedure (P. 8). - Call 911 or send responsible student/additional staff for help to nearest teacher or administrator. - 4.
+Stabilize victim in position found until emergency medical personnel arrive.